The Noise of Time

 Reviewed by Heather O’Connor

 One of the greatest joys of my life is reading almost anything written by almost any Irish writer – and Sebastian Barry is in my top five favourites.
 Over Christmas I read Days Without End, and then found Annie Dunn.
 Set in the 1950s in Ireland, it could have been describing the lives of 19th century rural women.
-So little had changed for … Read more »
+So little had … Read more »

 The Dark Flood Rises